The Carnivore Diet Guide

 The public eats it up.
 Then if you challenge this research, which any good scientist does because that is what good science is, you get called a science denier, or you get demonized or shunned.

-And this is why we have a 50%+ obesity rate in America, with over 1.5 million Americans dying yearly from lifestyle-related PREVENTABLE diseases.
-Yet, the medical establishment still perpetuates BAD IDEAS, like not eating red meat or limiting salt consumption.
+And this is why we have a 50%+ obesity rate in America, with over 1.5 million Americans dying yearly from lifestyle-related, PREVENTABLE diseases.
+Yet, the medical establishment still perpetuates BAD IDEAS like don't eat red meat or limit your salt consumption.
 Many of these nonsensical health "recommendations" are found in modern-day research.

 Fundamentally, the problem with all nutrition science applies especially to the carnivore diet since most nutrition research is already flawed and wrong.

 The Pros and Cons of a Carnivore Diet